smv1999/AimToDo/README.md

 # Steps to be Followed:

-# 1. Clone or Download the zip file
+## 1. Clone or Download the zip file
 clone or download the zip file and unzip and place into your desired folder.
-# 2. Import this project into Android Studio
+## 2. Import this project into Android Studio
 You are just few steps away from creating your first app.
 Go to Android Studio,
 Go to File->New->Import Project
-# 3. You are ready to run the app
+## 3. You are ready to run the app
 Now you are ready to run the application.
 But if you want you can make any customizations on the type of assets being used.

+You can download the app from playstore: [Aim To Do - Lists & Planner](https://play.google.com/store/apps/details?id=com.programmersgateway.sm1999.aimtodo)